-Joe Biden asks New York governor to resign after inquiry finds he sexually harassed multiple women
+New York governor sexually harassed multiple women, finds inquiry; Joe Biden calls for resignation

 Multiple women have accused Cuomo of sexual harassment and assault.
 The allegations ranged from inappropriate comments to forced kisses and groping.

-Cuomo, in a taped response, said that “the facts are much different than what has been portrayed” and that he “never touched anyone inappropriately or made inappropriate sexual advances.”
+Cuomo, in a taped response, said that “the facts are much different than what has been portrayed” and that he “never touched anyone inappropriately or made inappropriate sexual advances”.
 He also alleged that the investigation itself was fuelled by politics and bias.

 He said in a telephone conversation with Speaker of the New York Assembly Carl Heastie that he would not quit, AP reported.